Solving quasi-free and quadratic Lindblad master equations for open fermionic and bosonic systems: Setup and equation of motion for the covariance matrix

 \section{Setup and equation of motion for the covariance matrix}

 We consider fermionic and bosonic many-body systems with an orthonormal basis of $\Ns$ single-particle states that are labeled by the index $j=1,\dots,\Ns$.
-The ladder operators that annihilate or create a particle in the corresponding single-particle state are denoted by $\ha_j$ and $\ha^\dag_j=(\ha_j)^\dag$, respectively.
+The ladder operators that annihilate or create a particle in mode $j$ are denoted by $\ha_j$ and $\ha^\dag_j=(\ha_j)^\dag$, respectively.
 We employ the self-adjoint Majorana operators $\hw_{j\pm}=(\hw_{j\pm})^\dag$,

 In the following, we discuss the evolution of single-particle correlation functions $\bra \hw_{i\mu}\hw_{j\nu}\ket=\Tr( \hw_{i\mu}\hw_{j\nu} \dm )$ that define the covariance matrix $\Gamma$ and will find the equation of motion